sagemath/sage/src/doc/en/reference/references/index.rst

 ..
 [BLL2008] François Bergeron, Gilbert Labelle, and Pierre Leroux.
              *Introduction to the Theory of Species of Structures*, March 14, 2008.

 ..
-[BraLea2008] \C. Bracken and Gregor Leander: *New families of functions
-             with differential uniformity of 4*, Proceedings of the Conference BFCA, Copenhagen, 2008.

-..
 [BLRS2009] \J. Berstel, A. Lauve, C. Reutenauer, F. Saliola,
               Combinatorics on words: Christoffel words and